JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/order-properties.md

 <!-- end auto-generated rule header -->

-A conventional order exists for `package.json` top-level properties.
-NPM does not enforce this order, but for consistency and readability, this rule can enforce it.
+A conventional order exists for `package.json` top-level properties. npm does not enforce this order, but for consistency and readability, this rule can enforce it.
 It is especially useful in monorepos, where many `package.json` files may exist.

 ## Rule Details